wazuh/wazuh-documentation/source/getting-started/index.rst

 Each of the central components can be installed as a single-node or multi-node cluster, and you can choose between two installation methods.
 The first method is the **Unattended installation**, where you install each component by using a script that automates the installation process.

 The second method is the **Step-by-step installation**, where you install each component manually following detailed step-by-step instructions.
-For more information about these installation methods you can check our :ref:`Installation guide <installation_guide>` section.
+You can check our :ref:`Installation guide <installation_guide>` section for more information about these installation methods.

 More deployment and integration options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wazuh count with multiple deployment alternatives to adapt to the needs of your environment.
-These alternatives are complementary to the standard deployment options described in the :ref:`Installation guide <installation_guide>`.
+These alternatives complement the standard deployment options described in the :ref:`Installation guide <installation_guide>`.

 Below we present a list of different deployment and integration options: